Our Place in the World

 First in Canada

-For the fourth year in a row, UBC’s psychology program places first in Canada in the Maclean’s subject rankings.
+For the fifth year in a row, UBC’s psychology program places first in Canada in the 2020 Maclean’s subject rankings.

 Our annual report highlights the scholarly accomplishments, leadership, and community engagement of our faculty, staff and students.

 At a Glance

 Our rankings, people, and awards and accolades in 2018-19.

 Celebrating a Century of Psychology at UBC

 In September 2015, exactly 100 years after welcoming its first class of students, UBC launched a year of Centennial celebrations.